adrenak/airpeer/README.md

 ## Intro
  AirPeer allows Unity applications to communicate without an authoritative server using [WebRTC technology](https://webrtc.org/).

-This project expands on [Christoph Kutza's WebRTC project](https://www.because-why-not.com/webrtc/) by adding features for events, byte streams and more controllable data exchange between the participants.
+Built on top of [Christoph Kutza's WebRTC project](https://www.because-why-not.com/webrtc/) by adding features for events, byte streams and more controllable data exchange between the participants.

 ## Hosting
 A directory called `server` in the repository root contains the backend node.
 This can be run on a service, like `Heroku`